Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow: Introduction

 \section{Introduction}

-The transverse energy and charged particle multiplicity at midrapidity are one of the first measurements done in heavy-ion collision experiments at (ultra)relativistic energies, as global observables to characterize the system formed in these collisions.
-These two are very important observables, as they are directly associated with the collision geometry and collision energy.
-Heavy-ion collisions at AGS, SPS, RHIC and LHC energies aim to produce a partonic phase of matter and study the Quantum Chromodynamics (QCD) deconfinement transition and explore/scan the QCD phase diagram for a possible location of the critical point (CP), by controlling the temperature and baryochemical potential by changing the collision species/centrality and collision energy.
-In these efforts the future facilities like CBM experiment at FAIR energies ($E_{lab}$ : 10 AGeV-40 AGeV) and the LHC and beyond (FCC, ILC) would play a pivotal role in exploring the QCD phase boundary, and establishing the nature of the QCD phase transition and the location of CP.
-The discovery of a strongly interacting partonic matter at RHIC, which behaves like a liquid with lowest $\eta/s$ ratio \cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh}, and is comparable with the ADS/CFT calculations \cite{Policastro:2001yc}, small systems (p+p collisions) at LHC showing collectivity \cite{Khachatryan:2016txc}, which is a possible signature of Quark-Gluon Plasma (QGP) (initially expected to be formed only in top central heavy-ion collisions) and the energy loss patterns of heavy-quarks in the medium formed at the LHC are few very important aspects of the new states of matter formed at ultra-relativistic energies.
-The matter formed at LHC energies has seen to show properties very different from that is observed at RHIC in many aspects, {\it i.e.} suppression of $J/\psi$ \cite{Abelev:2012rv} and other quarkonia, $\frac{dE_T}{d\eta(y)}/\frac{dN_{ch}}{d\eta(y)} \equiv E_{T}/N_{ch}$ showing behaviour not expected by equilibrium Statistical Hadron Gas Model (SHGM) with a static fireball approximation \cite{Cleymans:2007uk,Mishra:2013dwa,Sahoo:2014aca}, the collision energy dependence of $dN_{ch}/d\eta$ deviating from a logarithmic behaviour etc. There is a need to study the global observables like $E_{T}/N_{ch}$ in more details including the collectivity in the system to rule out any possible effect of non-equilibrium phenomena or the effect of gluon saturation, which is expected at higher collision energies, to play a role at LHC energies.
+Heavy-ion collision experiments at ultra-relativistic energies aim to produce a partonic phase of matter and study the Quantum Chromodynamics (QCD) deconfinement transition.
+Also, these experiments explore/scan the QCD phase diagram for a possible location of the critical point (CP), by controlling the temperature and baryochemical potential by changing the collision species/ centrality and collision energy.
+In these efforts, the future facilities like CBM experiment at FAIR energies ($E_{lab}$ : 10 AGeV-40 AGeV), the RHIC Beam Energy Scan programs, the LHC, and beyond (FCC, ILC) would play a pivotal role in exploring the QCD phase boundary, establishing the nature of the QCD phase transition and the location of CP.
+The RHIC at the Brookhaven National Laboratory, USA has successfully discovered a strongly interacting partonic matter, which behaves like a liquid with the lowest $\eta/s$ ratio \cite{Arsene:2004fa,Back:2004je,Adams:2005dq,Adcox:2004mh}, which is comparable with the ADS/CFT calculations \cite{Policastro:2001yc}.
+The collision of small systems ($p+p$) at the LHC seems to show collectivity \cite{Khachatryan:2016txc}, which is a possible signature of Quark-Gluon Plasma (QGP) and was initially expected to be formed only in top central heavy-ion collisions.
+Along with the energy loss patterns of heavy-quarks in the medium formed at the LHC, these are few very important aspects of the new states of matter formed at ultra-relativistic energies.
+In addition, the matter formed at LHC energies has been seen to show properties very different from that is observed at RHIC in many aspects, {\it i.e.} suppression of $J/\psi$ \cite{Abelev:2012rv} and other quarkonia, $\frac{dE_T}{d\eta(y)}/\frac{dN_{ch}}{d\eta(y)} \equiv E_{T}/N_{ch}$ showing behaviour not expected by equilibrium Statistical Hadron Gas Model (SHGM) with a static fireball approximation \cite{Cleymans:2007uk,Mishra:2013dwa,Sahoo:2014aca}, the collision energy dependence of $dN_{ch}/d\eta$ deviating from a logarithmic behaviour etc. There is a need to study the global observables like $E_{T}/N_{ch}$ in more details including the collectivity in the system to understand its energy and centrality dependence and to put some light on possible effects from other sources like the gluon saturation.